-Leveraging project management tools like Rodeo can help with this, as Rodeo’s planner, budgets, and reports help you better visualize project progress and understand how close you are to completion.
+Leveraging project management tools like Rodeo Drive can help with this, as Rodeo Drive’s planner, budgets, and reports help you better visualize project progress and understand how close you are to completion.

 A project plan format is how you organize and present your plan's various facets.
 You may have heard of popular formats like Gantt charts, Kanban boards, network diagrams, work breakdown structures, and more.
 The choice of format is usually based on managers' and team members’ preferences, as there is a variety of designs to choose from.

 When choosing your project format, consider the following:

 - Visualization: Look for opportunities throughout your project plan to visualize steps in the process.
 Using graphs, charts, and other tools helps make information more understandable, and your clients may appreciate this type of visualization.